A homogeneous second-order descent method for nonconvex optimization: Introduction

 \subsection{Related works}

-There is a recent trend on the study of the improved first-order algorithms \cite[]{carmon_accelerated_2018,agarwal_finding_2017,jin_how_2017} that can find $\epsilon$-approximate second-order stationary point.
-Thus, this type of algorithms can serve as a scalable alternative to the second-order ones.
+There is a recent trend in the study of improved first-order algorithms \cite[]{carmon_accelerated_2018,agarwal_finding_2017,jin_how_2017} for $\epsilon$-approximate SOSP.
+Thus, this type of algorithm can serve as a scalable alternative to second-order ones.
 Notably, some of these algorithms also enable faster first-order convergence to \eqref{eq.approxfocp} in $\tilde O(\epsilon^{-7/4})$ function and gradient evaluations.
-The basic idea is to extend Nesterov's accelerated gradient descent method (AGD) \cite[]{nesterov_lectures_2018} to the nonconvex case.
+The basic idea is to extend Nesterov's accelerated gradient descent method (AGD) \cite[]{nesterovLecturesConvexOptimization2018} to the nonconvex case.
 This is achieved by properly embedding second-order information to make the AGD maintain its theoretical property in convex and semiconvex cases.
-For example, \citet{carmon_accelerated_2018} apply the Hessian-vector products and randomized Lanczos methods to explore the negative curvature (NC), which then is used as a descent direction if \eqref{eq.nc.suff} is satisfied; otherwise, $f$ becomes locally semiconvex and AGD is invoked to solve the subproblem.
-The later work in \cite[]{jin_how_2017,xu_first-order_2018} also require NC but avoid Hessian-vector products and the complexities remain the same.
-Beyond using NC, \citet[]{agarwal_finding_2017} achieve the same complexity bound by applying fast matrix inversion to cubic regularized steps.
+For example, \citet{carmon_accelerated_2018} applied Hessian-vector products and randomized Lanczos methods to explore the negative curvature (NC) {(we will define this formally in \eqref{eq.nc.suff})}, which is then used as a descent direction; otherwise, $f$ becomes locally semiconvex and AGD is invoked to solve the subproblem.
+The later work in \cite[]{jin_how_2017,xu_first-order_2018} also requires NC but avoids Hessian-vector products, and the complexities remain the same.
+Beyond using NC, \citet[]{agarwal_finding_2017} achieved the same complexity bound by applying fast matrix inversion to cubic regularized steps.
 Recently, \citet{li_restarted_2022} introduced a restarted AGD that drops the logarithmic term $O(\log(\epsilon^{-1}))$ in the complexity bound if the solution is required to only satisfy the first-order condition, but it also losses second-order guarantees.
-To make AGD work in a comfort zone, these algorithms create sophisticated nested loops that may be hard to implement and tune.
+To make AGD work in a comfort zone, these algorithms create sophisticated nested loops that may be difficult to implement and tune.
 Nevertheless, they are designed to be less ``dimension-dependent'' than pure second-order methods such as \cite{nesterov_cubic_2006,cartis_adaptive_2011} and are suitable for large-scale problems in theory.